This glossary contains general terms used in the payments industry and should help you demystify the world of payments.

 Point-of-sale payments (or In-store payments)

-Payments made by shoppers via point-of-sale systems to buy products or services from merchants on a physical location (for example, a store or a ticketing booth).
+Electronic payments made by shoppers via point-of-sale systems to buy products or services from merchants at a physical location (for example, a store or a ticketing booth).
 These payments are usually made with cards (swipe, ICC, or contactless).

 Point-of-sale terminal (or payment terminal, pin entry device (PED), process data quickly (PDQ))

 A device that communicates with a shopper's card at the point of sale.
-Usually, a card is swiped or inserted into a POS terminal.
-The shopper is then prompted to enter a PIN or sign (depending on the country, card type and the transaction amount).
-It is sometimes referred to as a Pin Entry Device (PED), though this only refers to the part of a terminal where the PIN is entered.
+Usually, a card is tapped, dipped (inserted), or swiped at a payment terminal.
+The terminal then prompts the shopper to enter a PIN or sign (depending on the country, card type, and the transaction amount).
+It is sometimes referred to as a Pin Entry Device (PED).

-Adyen refers to the Payment terminal as "the terminal".
-The terminal accepts a request from the Adyen libraries to start transactions.
+Adyen refers to the payment terminal as "the terminal".
+The terminal accepts an API request to start a transaction.
 The terminal displays the amount charged to the shopper and allows printing of a receipt.
 It will also offer DCC if applicable.
 Once an authorisation is obtained, the resulting data is sent to the plataforma de pagamentos da Adyen for further processing.
 The receipt is sent with this data and you can see it in the Customer Area.

-Adyen uses Verifone terminals, optimized for integration with the Adyen payments platform.
+Adyen uses Verifone and Android terminals, optimized for integration with the Adyen payments platform.

 Point-to-Point Encryption (P2PE)